f5devcentral/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 We will include both lines in the Instance Manager config manager console as such and publish the configuration

-14. Once the config publication is successful,

 .. image:: ../images/instance_manager_rpm.png

-15. Once the config is successfully published, switch to the firefox browser and refresh the nginx application a few times.
+14. Once the config is successfully published, switch to the firefox browser and refresh the nginx application a few times.
 You should get 503 response pages triggered when you surpass the rate limit of 10 requests per minute.

 .. image:: ../images/browser_refresh_503.png